tabarak23/production_20_microservices_project/README.md

 **Note:** This project is a fork of `opentelemetry-demo`.
 Thanks to the team and contributors for opensourcing this wonderful demo project.
-Definitely one of the best on internet. regards
 -khaja Tabarak uddin
 er.tabarak2000@gmail.com